 Jeh Johnson is a partner in the law firm of Paul, Weiss, Rifkind, Wharton & Garrison, LLP and the former Secretary of Homeland Security.

-Johnson has been affiliated with Paul Weiss on and off since 1984, became the firm’s first African American partner in 1994, and is currently a member of the firm’s Management and Partnership Committees.
+Johnson has been affiliated with Paul Weiss on and off since 1984, and became the firm’s first African American partner in 1994.
 Early in his legal career Johnson became a seasoned trial lawyer, and in 2004 was elected a Fellow in the American College of Trial Lawyers.
-Johnson now advises corporate clients on the legal aspects of national security, cybersecurity, data privacy and government relations.

 As Secretary of Homeland Security, Johnson was the head of the third largest cabinet department of the U.S. government, consisting of 230,000 personnel and 22 components, including TSA, Customs and Border Protection, Immigration and Customs Services, U.S Citizenship and Immigration Services, the Coast Guard, the Secret Service, and FEMA.
 Johnson's responsibilities as Secretary included counterterrorism, cybersecurity, aviation security, border security, port security, maritime security, protection of our national leaders, the detection of chemical, biological and nuclear threats to the homeland, and response to natural disasters.
 In three years as Secretary of DHS, Johnson is credited with management reform of the Department, which brought about a more centralized approach to decision-making in the areas of budgets, acquisition and overall policy.
 Johnson also raised employee morale across the Department, reflected in the September 2016 Federal Employee Viewpoint Survey.